-If an 'l' is assigned, a default grade must be assigned with the "l".
+If an 'I' is assigned, a default grade must be assigned with the "I".
 A default grade is the letter grade the student will if no additional coursework is completed or a grade change form is not filed by the instructor.
 The default grade shall become the grade of record within 12 months.
-(May 31 of the following year for the Spring semester, August 31 of the following year for the summer semester, and December 31 of the following year for the Fall semester.)
+(May 31 of the following year for the Spring semester, August 31 of the following year for the Fall semester.)

-Individual instructors may set their own conditions for removing 'l' grades providing the time limit is no longer than specified by the University.
+Individual instructors may set their own conditions for removing 'I' grades providing the time limit is no longer than specified by the University.
 Each instructor must clearly state such policy if it differs from that of the University.
-If there is a valid reason for waiving the deadline for removing an 'Incomplete' grade, the student may petition the Graduate School prior to the deadline using the Extension of I/U Completion Deadline (http://registrar.buffalo.edu/pdfs/PetitionToExtndIUGrdDeadline.pdf).
+If there is a valid reason for waiving the deadline for removing an 'Incomplete' grade, the student may petition the Graduate School prior to the deadline using the Extension of I/U Completion Deadline (http://registrar.buffalo.edu/pdfs/PetitionToExtndIUGrdDeadline.pdf ).